FennekFB/santrller-pcbs/README.md

 ```

 - Use the appropriate subfolder to upload your files.
-- For community contributions, place your designs inside the `user made/` folder under your username.
+- For community contributions, do a fork os the repository add your files adn do a pull request (plase dont remove other people files or the pull request will be denied).

 ---